Plugged Pipes = Pricey Problem!

 Consider exploring the issue of blocked or constricted water and sewage pipes before agreeing to purchase any property, especially in older areas.
 Why?
 Because the seller has no responsibility for replacing or repairing these pipes unless you discover that there is an issue and you make/negotiate for the seller to repair these pipes prior to going unconditional on your purchase.

-I checked with the City of Edmonton Drainage Branch of EPCOR.
-You can do a search with EPCOR’S Drainage Branch (see search details below).
+I checked with the City of Edmonton’s Drainage Branch, and members of the public can do a search of EPCOR records.
 That free search will tell you whether or not the Drainage Branch has ever repaired or replaced their pipes.
 The Drainage Branch doesn’t know whether the homeowner has replaced pipes from the property line into the property.
 However, if the Drainage Branch has ever done any work on their portion of the pipes, there’s a good chance that the same kind of work would need to be done on the homeowner’s portion.

 This would be a great search to do in any older area of Edmonton.
 The same principles would apply in other municipalities.
 Contact your local municipality for the process.